k-ye/mcmc-viz/README.md

 * Ye Kuang \<yekuang@g.harvard.edu\>

 ## Description
-mcmc-viz is a 3D visualization tool for examining [Markov Chain Monte Carlo](http://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) methods for parameter estimation of Bayesian models.
+mcmc-viz is a 3D visualization tool for examining [Markov chain Monte Carlo](http://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) methods for parameter estimation of Bayesian models.
 It visualizes the performance of MCMC methods as they run in real time, and it provides insight into the geometry of